chromice/ae/README.md

 ]);
 ```

-Legitimate users would never see this error, but it prevents would-be hackers from tempering with the data.
+Legitimate users will never see this error, but it prevents would-be hackers from tempering with the data.

 ## Database